Andreansx/Networking-lab/projects/13-school-network/readme.md

 Complicated as in a lot of cables and devices from completely different brands, and not as in a lot of dynamic routing etc.

 One thing that really grossed me out some time ago was that the PCs in the school were in a `/23` subnet.
-That is probably the reason for constant broadcast storm.
+That is probably the reason for long-standing constant broadcast storm.

 So back to the wifi problem, I went up on a ladder to get near the rack and I just looked at how everything is connected etc.